The Vim logo, licensed under the VIM LICENSE

 Toggle between command and insert(/edit) mode

-• Esc and i
+• Esc and i, as already described

-Saving file and close the editor
+Saving file and closing the editor

 Once we know how to open the editor and insert text, it would be nice to be able to save the changes (or dismiss them) and close the editor, which seems to be one of the most asked questions about vim